 PUBLIC NOTICE

-“No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance”
+“No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

-Petaluma Transit is committed to ensuring that no person is excluded from participation in, or denied the benefits of its services on the basis of race, color or national origin as protected by Title VI of the Civil Rights Act of 1964, as amended (“Title VI”).
-If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with Petaluma Transit.
-The complaint must be filed no later than 180 calendar days of the alleged discriminatory incident.
+Safe Streets & Mobility, including Petaluma Transit, is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis of race, color, or national origin as protected by Title VI of the Civil Rights Act of 1964 amended (“Title VI”).

 The preferred method is to file your complaint in writing using the Title VI Complaint Form, available in hard copy, PDF format, or as an online form, and sending it to:

-Attn: Title VI
+Title VI Coordinator

 Petaluma Transit